 - Learn about a contractor’s methods to remediate water damage and wet documents.

-- Require the profession give you all guarantees in writing and a contract before the work begins.
+- Require the profession to give you all guarantees in writing and a contract before the work begins.

 - Ask the contractor for proof of general liability insurance and call the insurance company listed on the documents provided to make sure the contractor has an active policy.